$0 China → Canada Express Entry Guide — Quick-Start Checklist

 The STEM Draw: Good News for Chinese Tech Professionals

-A large portion of Chinese Express Entry applicants work in IT, software engineering, and related STEM fields.
+A large portion of Chinese Express Entry applicants work in engineering and related STEM fields.
 For these applicants, STEM category draws are directly relevant.
-NOC codes commonly held by Chinese professionals that qualify for STEM draws include:
+The current STEM category includes:

 • 21220 (Cybersecurity specialists)